hazelcast/hazelcast-jet/site/docs/sql/00-intro.md

 - Running continuous (streaming) and batch queries, see [Job Management](02-job-management.md)

-Notably, the following features are currently unsupported: joins arbitrary external data sources, window aggregation, JDBC, sorting (ORDER BY clause).
-We plan to support these in the future.
+These are some of the features on our roadmap:

+- joins with arbitrary external data sources
+- windowed aggregation
+- JDBC
+- sorting (ORDER BY)

 ## Example: How to query Apache Kafka using SQL

-Consider that we have a topic called `trades` that contains ticker updates.
+We have a topic called `trades` with stock trade events.
 Trades are encoded as JSON messages:

 ```json
 { "ticker": "ABCD", "price": 5.5 }
 ```

-To use a remote topic as a table in Jet, an `EXTERNAL MAPPING` must be created first.
-This maps the JSON messages to a fixed list of columns with data types:
+To use a remote topic as a table in Jet, first create an `EXTERNAL MAPPING`.
+It maps the JSON messages to a fixed list of columns with data types:

 ```sql
 CREATE MAPPING trades (